 Shalhevet High School is a co-educational Jewish high school in Los Angeles that offers a rigorous, extensive, and innovative secular and Judaic studies curriculum.
 The school programming is further enhanced by outstanding student support services, learning tracks in Judaic and secular studies that enable differentiated learning, thoughtful inclusion of social and emotional learning opportunities, and a broad array of high-level co-curricular and immersive learning options.
 The school is able to accommodate and embraces students from a wide array of academic and Judaic backgrounds.
 Shalhevet has also recently invested heavily in its technology infrastructure to deliver its outstanding program beyond the walls of its building in LA.

 Shalhevet High School and the Scottsdale Jewish Community have developed a partnership to provide access to Shalhevet curricular, co-curricular and student support services to the students from the Phoenix/Scottsdale metropolitan area.
 This groundbreaking partnership model is the first of its kind within the Jewish educational world.
 Instruction will take place via a hybrid classroom environment, with two teachers for every class.
-Arizona students will gather together in-person while receiving instruction remotely from Shalhevet teachers.
-This format will be facilitated by "on-the-ground" teachers, who will function as facilitators.
+Arizona students will gather together in-person while receiving instruction from California-based Shalhevet teachers remotely and Arizona-based teachers/facilitators.

 Partnership allows several key advantages to our students and community: